diracdyson/Personal-Website/README.md

 ![](/box.png)
 -  Found significant business discoveries during basic data exploration such as stores in Texas having negative profit in 2017 due to mainly selling large amounts of discounted binders at a loss
 - Forecasted for monthly furniture sales under the SARIMAX Box-Jenkins methodology and also used Facebook's Prophet forecasting model
-- Analyzed feature importance through classifying a clustering and found furniture as notably and unsurprisingly the most important feature
+- Analyzed feature importance with MDI and permutation through classifying with RandomForest a K-Means clustering and found furniture as notably and unsurprisingly the most important feature

 # [Modern Portfolio Theory](https://github.com/diracdyson/VaRGARCH)
 ![](/Unknown-2.png)